Tokyo Sumo Wrestling Tournament

-Meet your group at Hamamatsucho Bus Terminal in the afternoon, and ride the subway or JR line to Ryogoku Station.
+Meet your group at Hamamatsucho Bus Terminal or Ryogoku View Hotel (near the stadium) in the afternoon, and head to Ryogoku Sumo Hall.

 Stop by the Sumo Museum where you can learn about this 1,500-year-old Japanese cultural tradition before you continue to the arena to watch the real thing.
 See important sumo-related items on display, such as woodblock prints, folding screens and ceremonial aprons from as far back as the Edo period.

 Next head into the the Grand Sumo Tournament at Ryogoku Kokugikan.
 Feel the excitement during an opening ceremony called dohyo-iri, where your guide will start to explain what's happening at the amphitheater.